- CAPA Analysis

 - Domestic | International

 VivaAerobus is a Mexican low-cost carrier based at General Mariano Escobedo International Airport in Monterrey.
 The LCC was established in 2006 as a strategic alliance between Mexican bus operator IAMSA and Irelandia, an investment vehicle of Ireland's Ryan family.
 VivaAerobus operates to over 25 destinations across Mexico and two in the United States.
-The airline operates a fleet of Boeing 737 and Airbus A320 aircraft and is undergoing a transition to an all-A320 fleet, expected to be complete by 2016.
+The airline currently operates a mix of both Boeing 737 and Airbus A320 aircraft and is undergoing a transition to an all-A320 fleet, expected to be complete by 2016.

 Location of VivaAerobus main hub (Mexico City Juarez International Airport)